fguchelaar/CastRemoteDisplay-iOS/README.md

 This Google Cast sample application shows how to use the Remote Display API.

+*_Note_*: The Remote Display library is designed for devices with more than 512MB of memory, so the sample may not function on older devices such as the iPhone 4s.

 ## Dependencies
 * google-cast-sdk 2.7.0 or greater
 * google-cast-remote-display-sdk 2.7.0 or greater